コンテンツにスキップ

 Captive of "Tunnel"

 I'm in a tunnel right now.
 I don't know what kind of tunnel you imagine when you hear the word "tunnel," but my tunnel is small and blue.
-Your tunnel may be bigger than the Goddard Basen Tunnel, which cuts 57 km through the Swiss Alps, and may shine brighter than a spaceship from the future or Maitreya Buddha.
+Your tunnel may be bigger than the Goddard Basen Tunnel, which cuts 57 km through the Swiss Alps, and may be brighter than a spaceship from the future or Maitreya Buddha.
 It may not actually have any color.
 Maybe you named it a "tunnel" to describe a situation that you can't touch with your hands and can't get out of.

 My little blue tunnel is tangible and has an address of XXXXX, Asahi-ku, Yokohama, Kanagawa Prefecture.
 I love the peeling sky blue paint, like an old man.